Light & Fluffy Whole Wheat Hamburger Buns Recipe

 What is the benefit of using whole wheat and all-purpose flour?

-Whole wheat flour has many wonderful nutrients and adds a delicious, hearty taste to any homemade bread.
+Whole wheat flour adds a delicious, hearty taste to any homemade bread.
 Sometimes when used alone, whole wheat flour can result in a slightly dense or heavy product.
 All-purpose flour does not add as much flavor but still adds a good structure and texture to pastries or bread.
 By using both, you will get the classic wheat bread flavor along with the light feeling that you would expect in a bun!

 Why does dough need to rise?